untodesu/voxelius/docs/dev/engine/dev-code-style.md

 ## Include grouping

-- Each engine module has its own precompiled header, it is included first for every compiled source
+- Each engine module has its own precompiled header.
+Include it first in every compiled source.

-- Includes are sorted in dependency order (eg. `core`, then `shared`, then `client`)
+- Sort includes by dependency order (for example `core`, then `shared`, then `client`).

-- Includes within a group are sorted alphabetically via clang-format
+- Within a group, clang-format sorts includes alphabetically.

 Example: